Enter the 7/7 Score

 It's kinda hard to argue with that logic.
 Although I would say, "what if yours was the only widget that actually came with a carrying case"?

-As a seller, your goal should be to make your product, even if it is essentially the same product, appear better.
+As a seller, your goal should be to make your product.
+Even if it is essentially the same product, appear better.
 In a perfect world, you would actually make your product a better product.
 But either way, you have to make your product stand out from the pack.
-And of course, it may cost more to differentiate your product, but the upside is, you can charge more for your product.
+Although, it may cost more to differentiate your product.
+As a result, you can charge more for your product.

 Step 8: Don't Give Up

 One thing we've already stated in the article is FBA is hard.
-As long as you know that going into it, you should be prepared for any bumps along the way, and you should be prepared to invest some time to make it work.
+As long as you know that going into it, you should be prepared for any bumps along the way.
+As well as prepared to invest some time to make it work.
 Do not quit.
 Just look at your FBA journey as a series of steps from point A to point Z. Once you know the steps, you can take one step at a time.
 Will each step be simple?
 Nope.
-But as long as you don't look too far ahead, and just concentrate on finishing the step you're on, no matter how hard it is, you'll succeed.
+But as long as you don't look too far ahead, and just concentrate on finishing the step you're on. you'll succeed.
 The only way to not succeed is to not complete and move on to the next step.

 Step 9: Invest in Yourself

-I have no doubt anyone can succeed with Amazon FBA if they make an investment in themselves and learn how to succeed.
+I have no doubt anyone can succeed with Amazon FBA if they make an investment in themselves.
+As well as learn how to succeed.
 As I said above, being a success with FBA is no more than completing a list of steps.
 Complete each step, move on, and pretty soon you've succeeded.
-Of course, it is a lot easier if you know what the steps are.
+Although, it is a lot easier if you know what the steps are.

-That's why it's imperative to invest in yourself and a step-by-step education that'll walk you through all you need to know about how to succeed with FBA.
+That's why it's imperative to invest in yourself as well as a step-by-step education that'll walk you through all you need to know about how to succeed with FBA.
 One that will tell you all of the steps you need to take and one that will help you take and complete each step.